 While the precise list of symptoms may vary between individuals, bulimia may include the following symptoms:

-- long-term fear of gaining weight
+- fear of gaining weight

-- comments about being fat
+- making comments about being “fat”

-- preoccupation with weight and body
+- a preoccupation with weight and body

 - a strongly negative self-image

-- forceful vomiting
+- self-induced vomiting

-- overuse of laxatives or diuretics
+- misuse of laxatives or diuretics

 - use of supplements or herbs for weight loss

-- excessive exercise
+- excessive and compulsive exercise